 - Full Infra Setup in Cloud

-Above approaches describe deploying test agent on cloud and the target system can be either inside or outside the cloud.
-Testers can control test machines on cloud through a console to manage all test related activities.
+The above approaches describe deploying a test agent on the cloud and the target system can be either inside or outside the cloud.
+Testers can control test machines on the cloud through a console to manage all test-related activities.

 Cloud Load Testing Entry Criteria

-Below are the entry criteria that need to adhere for application to be cloud-friendly and helps in a smooth and seamless transition into the cloud environment:
+Below are the entry criteria that need to adhere for the application to be cloud-friendly and help in a smooth and seamless transition into the cloud environment:

-- Isolate Database Reads: In the cloud, it is imperative that any operational reporting needs are catered only through a ‘read-only’ ODS database instance.
-All initiatives planned for cloud hosting would require factoring this and ensure to keep the OLTP system as BAU friendly as possible which always helps to ensure optimal throughput and performance
+- Isolate Database Reads: In the cloud, it is imperative that any operational reporting needs are catered to only through a ‘read-only’ ODS database instance.
+All initiatives planned for cloud hosting would require factoring this and ensure to keep the OLTP system as BAU-friendly as possible which always helps to ensure optimal throughput and performance

-- Limit PL/SQL code & Alter Performance Criteria for DB: In cloud, it is important that all teams make sure to keep any-to-all business logic in the application tier and move their stored procedures, functions and triggers out of the DB tier.
-This would drastically reduce storage cost and improve network latency.
-For code retained in the DB, it is expected to make it run under 20ms and as tested against full production sized data & transaction volumes.
+- Limit PL/SQL code & Alter Performance Criteria for DB: In the cloud, it is important that all teams make sure to keep any-to-all business logic in the application tier and move their stored procedures, functions and triggers out of the DB tier.
+This would drastically reduce storage costs and improve network latency.
+For code retained in the DB, it is expected to make it run under 20ms and as tested against full production-sized data & transaction volumes.
 Exceptions can be applied only for batch jobs which get scheduled during non-business hours.

-Cloud based Load testing can become complex if things are not aligned in a proper way.
-Use of right approach & strategy would aid in managing activities in a controlled way.
+Cloud-based Load testing can become complex if things are not aligned in a proper way.
+The use of the right approach & strategy would aid in managing activities in a controlled way.